russellgeoff/mkaz.github.io/_posts/2014-02-13-hands-on-introduction-to-dogecoin.md

 You can find a [large list of pools available here][8], and to join you can simply follow the registration instructions on the pool, some require email verification.

 Once you have joined a pool, you need to create some workers.
-Click the &#8220;My Workers&#8221; link and add a worker.
+Click the &#8220;My Workers" link and add a worker.
 Use a simple worker name and password, the worker is the info you feed the mining program to identify who should get credit for the mining being done.

-The last bit of info you need is the URL for the mining, this is typically found under the &#8220;Getting Started&#8221; link on the mining pool.
+The last bit of info you need is the URL for the mining, this is typically found under the &#8220;Getting Started" link on the mining pool.
 For my pool it looks like `stratum+tcp://stratum2.dogechain.info:3333`

 ## Mining Locally